kalilou-marong/kalilou-marong/README.md

 ## 🌐 Skills
 - React (⚛️) for interactive interfaces
-- .NET Framework (🔧) for backend applications
+- .NET Framework (🔧) for back-end applications
 - Proficient in Node.js (📦) and Git (📝) for advanced development

 ## 🛠️ Experience